flojoy-ai/studio/CONTRIBUTING.md

 ### How to create a custom node

 1.  **Node Function** - A python function for the node.
 Create a new script file and place it in right category folder in `/PYTHON/FUNCTIONS/` directory.
-The script file name should be the node name in uppercase.
-Don't forget to Add script file name in `__all__` array variable in `__init__.py` file inside category folder. import `@flojoy` decorator and `DataContainer` class from `flojoy` package :
+The script file name should be the node name in uppercase. import `@flojoy` decorator and `DataContainer` class from `flojoy` package :

     ```bash